Wednesday, 21 March 2018

 It has been centuries since the advent of spring was marked universally.

-After all, it's a celebration where we are thankful for all "life'' ;animals, plants and ourselves.
-It respects the elements of our planet; air, wind, water, fire, and metal.
+After all, it's a celebration where we are thankful for all "life'': animals, plants, and ourselves.
+It respects the elements of our planet: air, wind, water, fire, and metal.
 Come join in by preparing a feast for the family or simply sharing a meal with your neighbour.
-A gesture of kindness and some zest for life has never hurt anyone.
+A gesture of kindness and some zest for life have never hurt anyone.
 Be blessed.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.